-The proposed approaches have several limitations in common.
-The initial idea of resynthesizing the eye vicinity could fail for very large angles, such as 90°, simply because any attempt to change the gaze direction by this angle without turning the head would look unnatural.
-However, for small angles, at least in the range $\pm 30^{\circ}$, the results look photorealistic provided the eye regions have been synthesized naturally.
+The proposed approaches have some common limitations.
+The initial idea of resynthesizing the eye vicinity could fail for a very large angles - imagine redirection by 90° - any attempt to do it only with the ones' eyes without turning the head would look unnatural.
+However, for small angles, at least in the range $\pm 30^{\circ}$, the results looks photorealistic provided the eye regions were synthesized naturally.

-With a large database collected, machine learning can be used to learn target transformation a concept that was not contemplated in any papers on gaze correction published prior to this work.
-Direct re-synthesis versus warping based approach was one of the crucial choices in all the models.
-The first approach involves direct regression of the target image pixels.
-Applied in the experiments with gaze correction data, this approach resulted in noticeable blurriness and loss of fine details.
-These conclusions correlate well with the results reported in [Kulkarni et al., 2015, Ghodrati et al., 2016, Reed et al., 2015, Goodfellow et al., 2014].
-Generally, warping-based re-synthesis produces sharp images but has certain limitations in synthesizing realistic disoccluded areas.
-The key insight of this thesis is that the warping field can be predicted using a predictor trained in a weakly-supervised or semi-supervised fashion.
-While being possibly too restrictive for some applications, the warping-based approach happens to work better than direct re-synthesis in the gaze redirection application.
-The disoccluded regions could be also refined by some post-processing models, such as those proposed in this thesis and the one that appeared in the paper published simultaneously with this work [Park et al., 2017].
+The collection of the large database allows to rely on machine learning in order to learn a target transformation, which was not presented in the literature on gaze correction before this work.
+One of the crucial choice in all models was the direct re-synthesis versus the warping based approach.
+The first approach is to regress pixels of the target image directly.
+In the experiments with gaze correction data this approach leads to significant blurriness and the loss of fine details.
+These conclusions correlate with the results reported in the papers [18, 19, 24, 43].
+In general, warping-based re-synthesis allows to obtain sharp images.
+It is however limited in its ability to synthesize realistic dis-occluded areas.
+The key insight of this thesis is that such warping field can be predicted using a predictor trained in a weakly-supervised or semi-supervised fashion.
+While being possibly too restrictive for some applications, the warping-based approach happens to work better than the direct re-synthesis in the gaze redirection application.
+The dis-occluded regions could be also refined by some post-processing models, such as those proposed in this thesis and the one that appeared in the paper published simultaneously with this work [46].

 The two types of predictors used in this work are random forests and convolutional neural networks.
-In general, neural networks yield better results, both quantitatively and qualitatively, due to their representation power.
-This is in line with recent advances of convolutional neural networks in the whole computer vision domain.
-However, random forests are faster predictors due to their divide and conquer approach.
+In general, neural networks obtain better results, both quantitatively and qualitatively, due to their representation power.
+It coincides with recent advances of convolutional neural networks in the whole computer vision domain.
+However, random forests are faster predictors due to their "divide and conquer" approach.
 The methods based on random forests are therefore easy to implement in real time on a single CPU core.
-Teaching of a random forest architecture by a neural network allows attaining the same speed and nearly the same quality as in the network-based model.
-As regards gaze correction in videoconferencing, I consider this solution to be the best choice among the different solutions proposed in this work.

-The key advantage of the proposed methods is their ability to use a monocular input and operate in real time on consumer-grade devices.
-The proposed systems are reasonably robust to head pose variation and deal correctly with the situations where a person wears glasses.
-The weak point of the forest-based methods as they are implemented now is the fixed redirection angle.
-The neural network models, by contrast, take the redirection angle as an additional input and are thus capable of producing images with different gaze directions.
-The limitation of forest-based models is not critical for the videoconference application where a single correction angle making up for the vertical gap between the camera and the screen is typically enough.
-Several models with a range of vertical redirection angles working for different distances from the person to the screen can be a solution too, if flexibility in the redirection angle is needed.
-This would be much easier to implement in real time on a consumer device without a GPU than to design a fast neural network architecture that can run at multiple frames per second on a CPU.
-However, for other applications, like image and video post-processing, one should be able to redirect the gaze by an arbitrary angle.
-On the other hand, such applications have less stringent requirements in terms of running speed, so the Deep Warp system based on deep neural networks is a preferred solution in their case.
+"Teaching" a random forest architecture by a neural network allows to obtain the same speed and approach the quality of the network-based model.
+I consider this solution to be the most suitable for gaze correction in videoconferencing among all solutions proposed in this work where a single correction angle which compensates for the vertical gap between the camera and the screen is typically enough.
+Several models with a range of vertical redirection angles working for different distances from a person to the screen are also a possible solution if flexibility in redirection angle is needed, which one could implement with a real-time performance on a consumer device without a GPU much easier, than designing a fast neural network architecture that can run at multiple frames-per-second on a CPU.
+However, for other applications, like image and video post-processing, one should be able to redirect gaze by an arbitrary angle.
+On the other hand, in such applications the requirements on the running speed are less stringent.
+Thus, for this applications, the Deep Warp system based on deep neural networks is a preferred solution.